qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 Step-by-Step-approach DFA:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The analysis is done by using the template <:need:`gd_temp__dfa`> on the feature or component architectural diagrams using a checklist <:need:`gd_chklst__dfa`>.
+The analysis is done by using the template <:need:`gd_temp__dfa`> on the feature or component architectural diagrams using a list of DFA failure initiators <:need:`gd_chklst__dfa_failure_initiators`>.

 **Step 1:**
-For each identified violation assign the violation by ID from the DFA checklist and document it as a sphinx-needs directive.
+For each identified violation assign the violation by ID from the DFA failure initiators and document it as a sphinx-needs directive.
 Document the resulting violation causes and effect and the violated safety requirement.
-Document safety measure/mechanism to avoid or control the violation.
+Document safety mitigation to avoid or control the violation.

 **Step 2:**
 Judge if this is sufficient.
-If not, request to update the requirements with additional safety measure/mechanism to come to a sufficient outcome.
+If not, request to update the requirements with additional safety mitigation to come to a sufficient outcome.
-The analysis is finished, if for each identified violation a mechanism/measure exists.
+The analysis is finished, if for each identified violation a mitigation exists.
-Unless the attribute sufficient is yes, measure and argument attribute can be still empty.
+Unless the attribute "sufficient" is "yes", mitigation and argument attribute can be still empty.

-Alternatively the checklist template can be used.
+Alternatively the DFA failure initiator list can be used.
 It can be filled out and is then the DFA report.

 **Example:**